vangoghworldwide/linkedart/README.md

 [JSON-LD playground](https://json-ld.org/playground/#startTab=tab-nquads&json-ld=https%3A%2F%2Fraw.githubusercontent.com%2Fvangoghworldwide%2Flinkedart%2Fmaster%2Fexamples%2Fjsonld%2Fcredit.jsonld) | [RDF/XML](https://github.com/vangoghworldwide/linkedart/blob/master/examples/rdfxml/credit.rdf.xml)

 ### Provenance
-In Linked Art the [provenance](https://linked.art/model/provenance/) of an artwork is modelled a series of events.
-The provenance event describes the actor, the timespan and optionnaly a title or identifier.
-The details are modelled by specific subsequent events (parts), such as an acquisition event, an auction or a the transfer of custody.
-See the [Linked Art documentation](https://linked.art/model/provenance/#parts) for more details.
+In Linked Art the [provenance](https://linked.art/model/provenance/) of an artwork is modelled a series of (transaction) events.
+The provenance event describes the transfer of a work between owners or custodians.
+In the event you should describe at least the timespan of the transfer.
+Additionally provide who carried out the transfer and the location where it took place.
+The provenance event is a wrapper for the actual transaction, for Van Gogh Worldwide we currently accept acquistions and transfers of custody.
+The transaction is provided as a part of the provenance event.
+At this level you define from which actor the artwork was transferred and to which actor it was transferred (e.g. seller/buyer in case of a transaction).

-(A provenance entry may wrap information for multiple artworks, for example when multiple artworks were acquired in one single transaction.
-In this case it is thus important that the same provenance entry is used for each o artwork.)
+A provenance entry may wrap information for multiple artworks, for example when multiple artworks were acquired in one single transaction.
+In this case it is thus important that the **same** provenance entry is used for each artwork within the transaction.

 ```json
 {